shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- sm_ffa / sm_warffa - Allows players to vote for a FFA
+- sm_ffa - Allows players to vote for a FFA
-- sm_setffa - Allows the Admin(sm_map) or Warden to set a ffa for next rounds
+- sm_setffa - Allows the Admin or Warden to set a ffa for next rounds
 ```
 ##### Cvars
 ```